 The above Safety Alert Symbol means ATTENTION!
 ALWAYS BE ALERT!
 YOUR SAFETY IS INVOLVED!
-It stresses an attitude of safety awareness and can be found throughout this Operator's Manual and on the machine itself.
+It stresses an attitude of "Heads Up for Safety" and can be found throughout this Operator's Manual and on the machine itself.

 Before operating this equipment, read and study the following safety information.
 In addition, be sure that everyone who operates or works with this equipment is familiar with these safety precautions.